kubearmor/KubeArmor/contribution/development_guide.md

         KubeArmor does not work with Docker Desktops on Windows and macOS because KubeArmor integrates with Linux-kernel native primitives (including LSMs).

+        > **Note** If you have done all steps and while doing `make run` ,you get logs like `2023-02-01 18:50:57.983600	INFO	The node information is not available`.<br>
+         Then it is due to a mismatch between the hostname(can be obatined by running `hostname`) and the hostname shown under Name section in the output of `kubectl get nodes -o wide`.
+This can happen when the hostname has different letter casing from the name shown in the output.And, it happens because kubernetes lowers the casing.
+To resolve this, change the hostname to a some lowercase name with the command `hostnamectl set-hostname <lowercase-hostname>`.

    * Development Setup

      In order to install all dependencies, please run the following command.